My Little Pony (IDW Publishing): Concept and creation

 Cook aimed to write the stories for the comic to be something that she herself would enjoy "as a Pony fan and an all-ages writer", and planned to continue in the spirit of the show, avoiding the feel of a "freebie Barbie comic" that would otherwise be packaged with toys.
 She further stated that she wanted to write an all-ages book, something that parents can share and read with their children.
 Like the show, she had included pop cultural references that adults will get, but does not try to shoehorn these in.
 She used the first four-story arc as a means for herself to get comfortable in writing for the characters, thus bringing back an established villain as the antagonist for the first story.
 Cook does plan to introduce new characters and settings in later issues.
 She noted that the first story includes dark and scary elements, but she does not consider them any darker than the show itself.
-At the 2013 San Diego Comic Convention, Cook commented that in considering how dark to take the stories, "My personal gauge is Dark Crystal.
+At the 2013 San Diego Comic-Con, Cook commented that in considering how dark to take the stories, "My personal gauge is Dark Crystal.
 If it’s darker than the Skeksis sucking the life out of a Podling, I don’t go there."
 Though normally Cook would write and draw her own comics, her work in the My Little Pony comic was her first foray into writing out a script and directing others to draw out the art.
 She expressed pleasure at working with Price has they have worked well together in the past.
 However, Cook does continue to do some of the art; the first issue contains a short two-page comic written and drawn by herself.

 Price himself is influenced by works of comic artists including Don Newton and José Luis García-López.
 He himself includes some of the pop cultural references within the art beyond those written in by Cook.
 Price noted that his popularity, measured by Twitter followed, grew explosively after the comic's announcement, and compares working on the comic to his previous efforts at DC and Marvel, "being the artist on this book is an experience completely unlike any other".